paulcoiffier/RocketMapPlusPlus/docs/extras/geofences.md

 ### Optional
 You can define geofences to form interesting areas like Pikachu faces or scanning along long paths with defining just a small corridor as geofence and rise ``-st`` accordingly.

-### Beehive
-This feature explicitly works with beehive ``-bh`` scan function just as good.
-Please make sure that the very center of your scan area - meaning ``-l`` is right inside a valid geofence area.